MCP Server

 ToolDescription

-consensus_submitSubmit artifacts to a claimed job
+consensus_submitSubmit artifacts to a job

 consensus_voteVote on a submission